debsouryadatta/souryax-course-generator/README.md

 57. Generating our SSH Key for the digital ocean droplet so that github can trust the vps - ssh-keygen -t rsa -b 8192
 58. The above command will generate 2 keys -> id_rsa & id_rsa.pub, copy the public key to github so that github can give access to the digital ocean vps
 59. Cloning the git repo inside the vps, sudo apt update, sudo apt install docker docker-compose
+60. Creating the docker-compose.yml file in the root dir and pushing it to github, then git pull inside the vps
+61. docker-compose up --build -d -> To tun the docker in our vps
+62. nginx will help link up the internal port 3000 to the external ip(68.183.244.160), such that when we try to access the external ip, we will also be able to access the internal port 3000